out-post/sentinel/README.md

 ### 🪪 Licensing

-This project is licensed under a custom license made only for this bot.
-While it is possible to just redistribute the code of this bot elsewhere, we highly encourage you to clone this repository, make changes and improvements, and even self-host your own instance of Sentinel Bodyguard.
+~~This project is licensed under a custom license made only for this bot.
+While it is possible to just redistribute the code of this bot elsewhere, we highly encourage you to clone this repository, make changes and improvements, and even self-host your own instance of Sentinel Bodyguard.~~

+> Hey there, It's Kisuzume.
+>
+> I have chosen to open-source Sentinel as a way to receive more open community feedback on the project.
+Even though
+> Sentinel is not even close to ascending from it's ALPHA stage, feedback is important, and without feedback, we can't
+> survive.
+>
+> Many overhauls and legacy commands are to return soon, promise!

 ### 💻 Contributing